We take pride in only selling 100% British Hardwood

 Typically, our bags of firewood will contain a mix of Ash, Beech and Oak hardwood logs.

-As well as supporting the British firewood industry and responsible log sourcing, it’s also important to choose British firewood to protect our woodlands from disease.
+As well as supporting the British firewood industry and responsible log sourcing, it’s also important to choose British Hardwoods to protect our woodlands from disease.
 Many online firewood retailers import their logs from Eastern Europe (often distinguishable by the fact that they are sold in wooden crates).

 Imported logs could be carrying pests and diseases from the continent, across our borders.
 These pests and diseases have the potential to devastate our woodland and biosecurity.
 Choosing responsible, British suppliers ensures the safety of our environment, as well as our wood producing industries.